Understanding Your Wallets

 3. Vault Wallet

-- Funds must be transferred here from the Main Wallet before you can deposit into a vault
+- Funds must be transferred here from the Deposit Wallet before you can deposit into a vault

 - Shows pending deposit/withdrawal requests